-FSM Students entitled to free meals can have food up to a value of £2.50.
+FSM Students entitled to free meals can have food up to a value of £2.60.
+This amount will be added to their account daily.
 If you think you may be eligible for Free School Meals you can find an application form on our website.
 Alternatively apply on line via https://parentportal.gov.uk/web/portal/pages/parents/free-school-meals